richardkiss/pycoin/README.md

 * Bitcoin hashes (double sha256, ripemd160/sha256, known as "hash160")
 * Bitcoin addresses
 * WIF (Wallet import format)
-* SEC (the gross internal format of public keys used by OpenSSL, both compressed and uncompressed)
+* SEC (the gross internal format of public keys used by OpenSSL), both compressed and uncompressed

 The command-line utility "bu" ("Bitcoin utility") exposes a lot of this API on the command-line.